jingconan/SADIT/README.md

 In order to use data in a new format, you need to implement two new classes:

-First, a data class that satisfies Data interface (Data.py line 9).
+First, a data class that satisfies Data interface (Data.py, Line 9).
 Namely, such a class has to at least provide the following three functions:
 * get_rows: row slicing
 * get_where: get range of rows that satisfies a criterion.
 * get_min_max: get min and max values of a certain feature at a certain range.
-If if you have question about this interface, please READ line 9-67 in Data.py.

 The package has included several data classes, which all locates in Data.py.
 In some cases, you can re-use existing classes.